Whether you’re in eCommerce or industrial manufacturing, establishing credibility is essential to your content marketing

 4. Turn testimonials into a case study

-A quote from a satisfied customer on your website is good.
+A quote showcasing a satisfied customer story on your website is good.
 Great, even!

 Taking that quote and turning it into a case study?
 Fantastic.